 - Residential – Access is restricted to the brownstone’s residents

-Residents use their Columbia University ID card to access their rooms unless living in hard key lock buildings.
+Most rooms can be accessed electronically using your CUID, but some buildings use hard key locks.
 Residents living in suites are granted access to the suite entrance and their individual room assignment.

-- Insert your CUID in the nearest encoder to activate pre-programmed door access
+To use an electronic swipe lock, insert your CUID into the nearest encoder to activate pre-programmed door access.

-- If door does not open, please wait 30 seconds and try again
+If the door does not open, please wait 30 seconds and try again.

-Applications for Commuter Access are accepted beginning two weeks prior to the first day of classes each semester and are processed by Residential Life.
+The application for Commuter Access is sent out to all currently-enrolled CC/SEAS undergraduate students by Residential Life, typically the week before fall classes commence.
+Applications must be submitted by the communicated deadline.
 Applications submitted outside of this timeframe will not be reviewed.
+Residential Life will communicate with applicants regarding the status of their access.
 Once approved, access will be added to the student’s Columbia University ID card.
-To enter the residence halls, non-residents or commuters must provide their Columbia University ID to the security attendant to swipe for validation.
+To enter the residence halls, non-residents or commuters must swipe their CUID at the security desk or card reader.

 For additional questions or concerns regarding non-residents/commuter access, please contact Residential Life.

 Residents of East Campus, Broadway Hall, and Hogan Hall can request special access to additional entrances in order to transport personal belongings in or out of the building.
 East Campus residents can request access to the B2 entrance, which leads into the Faculty House courtyard.
 Broadway Hall and Hogan Hall residents can request access to the street-level doors which lead onto West 114 Street.

 To submit a request, complete the Special Access Request Form.
 Signs are also posted by these access points with QR codes to complete this form.
 Requests are reviewed during the Hartley Hospitality Desk hours of operation.
 Approvals are sent through a confirmation email with instructions.